dfinity/portal/docs/developer-docs/integrations/rosetta/staking-support.md

 -   `account.address` is the ledger address of the neuron controller.

--   The neuron has non-zero maturity to merge.
+-   The neuron has non-zero maturity to stake.

 <div class="formalpara-title">